percona/postgresql-docs/source/index.rst

 ********************************************************************************

 |pdp| is a collection of tools to assist you in managing your |postgresql|
-database system: it installs |postgres| and complements it by a selectipon of extensions that enable solving essential practical tasks efficiently:
+database system: it installs |postgres| and complements it by a selection of extensions that enable solving essential practical tasks efficiently:

 - `pg_repack <https://github.com/reorg/pg_repack>`_ rebuilds